 - B.A.
 Chapman University, Psychology

-Dr. Liberty received her Masters degree with K-12 certification at Chapman University and completed her Ph.D. at the University of Washington in Education with a focus in special education, teacher education, literacy, and early intervention for students with emotional behavioral disorders.
+Lisa Liberty, Ph.D. received her master's degree with K-12 certification at Chapman University and completed her Ph.D. at the University of Washington in Education with a focus in special education, teacher education, literacy, and early intervention for students with emotional behavioral disorders.

-Dr. Liberty began her teaching career as a paraprofessional supporting students with learning disabilities, then moved to a self-contained setting to instruct students with emotional behavioral disorders.
-After teaching elementary and middle school for five years, Dr. Liberty joined the research team of Dr. Roxanne Hudson, working on the UW Teacher Renewal Project, a federally funded grant to improve University of Washington’s teacher-training program.
-Dr. Liberty has supervised teacher candidates on how to implement evidence-based practices to students with learning and behavioral difficulties and provided training and consultation to special education teachers in Self-Regulation Strategy Development for students with emotional behavioral disabilities.
+Professor Liberty began her teaching career as a paraprofessional supporting students with learning disabilities, then moved to a self-contained setting to instruct students with emotional behavioral disorders.
+After teaching elementary and middle school for five years, Professor Liberty joined the research team of Roxanne Hudson, working on the UW Teacher Renewal Project, a federally funded grant to improve University of Washington's teacher-training program.
+Professor Liberty has supervised teacher candidates on how to implement evidence-based practices to students with learning and behavioral difficulties and provided training and consultation to special education teachers in Self-Regulation Strategy Development for students with emotional behavioral disabilities.

 Her current research interests include evidence-based practices for students with autism, co-teaching, and in-service teacher education.
-Dr. Liberty’s work has been submitted for publication in the Journal of Special Education, Journal of Emotional Behavior Disorders, and Exceptional Children.
-Dr. Liberty enjoys spending time with her daughter Hailey, husband David, and practicing yoga.
+Professor Liberty's work has been submitted for publication in the Journal of Special Education, Journal of Emotional Behavior Disorders, and Exceptional Children.
+Professor Liberty enjoys spending time with her daughter Hailey, husband David, and practicing yoga.

 - SESE 415 Instructional Methods for Elementary Students with Mild Disabilities

-- SESE 446 Methods for Supporting the Social/Emotional Development of Students with Emotional/Behavior Disorders
+- SESE 606 Methods for Teaching Students with Emotional/Behavioral Disorders

-- Evidence-based practices for students with emotional behavior,
+- Evidence-based practices for students with emotional/behavior disorders

 - Co-teaching and collaboration in inclusive classrooms